AkhileshAdithya/simple-python-projects/README.md

 # simple-python-projects
-Simple pyhton projects for beginners
+Simple python projects for beginners

+people who have little to no experience can use this to gain a lil knowledge